- Plan Your Visit

 The Mann Wildlife Learning Museum

 The Mann Wildlife and Learning Museum was originally opened in Opelika, Alabama under the name of Mann Museum and Outdoors.
 It was the culmination of a life long dream of George P. Mann, a recognized authority on the outdoors and animals of North America.
 George, together with his wife and their children, committed their knowledge, time, and finances to bring to Alabama one of the finest museums of natural history in the country, dedicated to wildlife conservation through education.
 Relocated to Montgomery in January 2003, The Mann Wildlife Learning Museum brings together a lifetime committed to the study of wildlife and the collection of one of the most complete presentations of North American and Alabamian wildlife: animals, birds, fish, and reptiles.
 From his earliest days hunting, trapping and fishing, George was consumed with the desire to learn and appreciate the unique living habits of these animals to the extent that he could fully understand their behavior.
-Today, George continues to spend about six months every year in the wilderness of Alaska where he is a certified professional hunting guide.
-When he is at home in Opelika he continues with his family’s research on deer, turkey, and other animals native to Alabama.
-Mr. Mann is a member of the Conservation Group of the Boone and Crockett Club, a member of the Pope and Young Club, and a charter member of the P & Y Conservation Committee.
-He has been nominated for induction into the Alabama Sports Hall of Fame.
-He has twice been named as the Governor’s Wildlife Conservationist of the Year in the State of Alabama.
-Now, with the relocation of the extensive collection, the Mann family has continued to dedicate themselves to the conservation of wildlife and the education of our citizens.
+Before his passing, Mr. Mann was a member of the Conservation Group of the Boone and Crockett Club, a member of the Pope and Young Club, and a charter member of the P & Y Conservation Committee.
+He was nominated for induction into the Alabama Sports Hall of Fame.
+He was twice named as the Governor’s Wildlife Conservationist of the Year in the State of Alabama.
+Now, with the relocation of the extensive collection, the Mann legacy has been continued by his family and dedicated themselves to the conservation of wildlife and the education of our citizens.

 THE BEAR FAMILY